-(b) Subject to approval by the appropriate dean, the appropriate chairperson or equivalent shall, with due notice and consultation, assign teaching duties to individual faculty members in accordance with provisions of Article 25 of the Collective Agreement in light of the individual's discipline, abilities and specialties, and consistent with the normal teaching load of the faculty and department in question.
-As a part of the normal workload assignment the chairperson or equivalent may assign teaching in the Summer Session with the consent of the faculty member.
-Teaching shall not be scheduled over more than two semesters within one academic year.
-Teaching duties shall include, but not be limited to, advising students and prospective students, and conducting scheduled classes.

-(c) Adherence to the normal teaching load shall encompass necessary minor year-to-year fluctuations in an individual's teaching load, these fluctuations balancing out over time.
+- (b) Subject to approval by the appropriate dean, the appropriate chairperson or equivalent shall, with due notice and consultation, assign teaching duties to individual faculty members in accordance with provisions of Article 25 of the Collective Agreement in light of the individual's discipline, abilities and specialties, and consistent with the normal teaching load of the faculty and department in question.
+As a part of the normal workload assignment the chairperson or equivalent may assign teaching in the Summer Session with the consent of in consultation with the faculty member. with the consent of the faculty member.
+Teaching as a part of normal workload assignment shall not be scheduled over more than two semesters within one academic year.
+Teaching duties shall include, but not be limited to, advising students and prospective students, and conducting scheduled classes. - (c) Adherence to the normal teaching load shall encompass necessary minor year-to-year fluctuations in an individual's teaching load, these fluctuations balancing out over time.

 The employer shall consult with each individual faculty member in writing as to their time of day preferences for scheduling their teaching.
 No later than May 15th each year, the employer shall consult with each faculty member whose teaching schedule does not conform to their specified preferences.
 The faculty member shall have the right to override any alterations to their scheduling preferences.
 The employer shall consult with each individual faculty member in writing as to their time of day preferences for scheduling their teaching.
-No later than May 15th each year, the employer shall consult with each faculty member whose teaching schedule does not conform to their scheduling preferences for scheduling their teaching.
 No later than May 15th each year, the employer shall consult with each faculty member whose teaching schedule does not conform to their specified preferences.
-The faculty member whose teaching schedule does not conform to their specified preferences.
-The faculty member whose teaching schedule does not conform to their specified preferences.
-The faculty member whose teaching schedule does not conform to their specified preferences.
-The faculty member whose teaching schedule does not conform to their specified preferences.
+The faculty member shall have the right to override any alterations to their scheduling preferences.
 Adherence to the normal teaching load shall encompass necessary minor year to year fluctuations in an individual's teaching load, these fluctuations balancing out over time.
-No later than June 15th;30th, the employer shall provide each individual faculty member with their teaching schedule for the next year subject to exigencies situations of extreme urgency, such as changes in enrollment, sudden illness or unplanned resignations that may occur over the summer.
+No later than June 15th,30th, the employer shall provide each individual faculty member with their teaching schedule for the next year subject to exigencies situations of extreme urgency, such as changes in enrollment, sudden illness or unplanned resignations that may occur over the summer.

-(d) (i) An employee may, with the agreement of his/her chairperson, undertake more than the normal teaching load for his/her department.
-Normally, such an arrangement shall be formalized in writing between him/herself and the appropriate chairperson, and shall be included in the employee's dossier for promotion, career development and scholarly achievement assessments.

-(ii) Where an employee's performance in research/scholarship, as assessed pursuant to Article 41.3(a), is substantially below the norm and has been so for at least five (5) consecutive years, the dean may assign the employee more than the normal teaching load for the employee's department.
+- (d) (i) An employee may, with the agreement of his/her chairperson, undertake more than the normal teaching load for his/her department.
+Normally, such an arrangement shall be formalized in writing between him/herself and the appropriate chairperson, and shall be included in the employee's dossier for promotion, career development and scholarly achievement assessments. - (ii) Where an employee's performance in research/scholarship, as assessed pursuant to Article 41.3(a), is substantially below the norm and has been so for at least five (5) consecutive years, the dean may assign the employee more than the normal teaching load for the employee's department.
 Such additional assignment shall not exceed one (1) full-course equivalent in any academic year.
 This assignment shall be formalized in writing by the dean, and shall be included in the employee's dossier for promotion, eareer development and achievement award assessments